kube-reporting/metering-operator/Documentation/writing-custom-queries.md

 This guide assumes you've already [installed Metering][install-metering] and have Prometheus in your cluster.

 > This guide assumes you've set the `METERING_NAMESPACE` environment variable to the namespace your Operator Metering installation is running.
 All resources must be created in that namespace for the operator to view and access them.
+> Additionally, in some cases, the value of `$METERING_NAMESPACE` will be used directly and the command you need to run may need to be adjusted based on your value.
+To make it clear where you will need to adjust your values, we will assume the value of "$METERING_NAMESPACE" is `your-namespace`.

 Many of the examples below, you will have you run a Prometheus query outside of the Metering operator.
 The easiest way to do this is open a port-forward to your Prometheus pod in your cluster.